Jones Matrix Characterization of Optical Elements via Evolutionary Algorithms: Our Evolutionary Algorithm Approach

 The EA now presented is based on the Polynomial Mutation (PM) operator for real-parameter optimization problems in which a polynomial probability distribution is used to perturb the values of a solution~\cite{Deb}.
 Algorithm~\ref{alg:EAPM} shows the pseudo-code of the implementation.
-So, just as a reminder, the genotype of an individual is composed of $(\alpha, \beta)$, where $\alpha \in [-\pi/4, \pi/4]$ and $\beta \in [-\pi/2, \pi/2]$, the phenotype of an individual is then described by Eq.~(\ref{eq:SH}) and the fitness of an individual can be evaluated using the Mach-Zehnder optical arrangement (Fig.~\ref{fig:arrangement}) and calculating the interferometric visibility defined by Eq.~(\ref{eq:fitness}).
+So, just as a reminder, the genotype of an individual is composed of $(\alpha, \beta)$, where $\alpha,\beta \in [-\pi/4, \pi/4]$, the phenotype of an individual is then described by Eq.~(\ref{eq:SH}) and the fitness of an individual can be evaluated using the Mach-Zehnder optical arrangement (Fig.~\ref{fig:arrangement}) and calculating the interferometric visibility defined by Eq.~(\ref{eq:fitness}).
 Therefore, Algorithm~\ref{alg:EAPM} starts off the initial population $P_{0}$ by generating a set of $\mu$ individuals using pseudo-random values drawn from the standard uniform distribution and afterwards the individuals are evaluated.
 If an individual in $P_{0}$ is evaluated with the maximum fitness value, the EA finishes its execution.
-If not, the evolution process begins.
-So, with the number of offspring per generation set to $\lambda$, $\lambda$ individuals are randomly selected from the~$\mu$ individuals in the population using a discrete uniform distribution.
-Then, the $\lambda$ individuals are mutated using the PM operator and evaluated to create the mutant population $Q_t$.
+If not, the algorithm continues.
+So, with the number of offspring per generation set to $\lambda$, $\lambda$ individuals are randomly selected from the~$\mu$ individuals in the population using a discrete uniform distribution in order to create the offspring population $Q_t$.
+Then, all individuals in $Q_t$ are mutated using the PM operator and then evaluated.
 The PM operator has a mutation probability of $p_m=1$, meaning that every individual in $Q_t$ is subjected to mutation, and, as explained next, we set a user-defined parameter, denoted as $\eta_m$, to a constant value.
-At the end of each iteration, the next generation $P_{t+1}$ is created by selecting the most fitted $\mu$ individuals from the total of $\mu+\lambda$ individuals.
-If an individual in $P_{t+1}$ reached the maximum number of fitness evaluations of $720$ or the maximum \visibility fitness value, the evolution process terminates.
+At the end of each iteration, the next generation $P_{t+1}$ is created by selecting the most fitted $\mu$ individuals from $P_t\cup Q_t$.
+If an individual in $P_{t+1}$ has reached the maximum \visibility fitness value or the algorithm has reached the maximum number of fitness evaluations of 6,000, the evolution process terminates.
 If not, the evolution process continues.